mlauss2/sandec/README.md

 - Mortimer and the Riddles of the Medallion
   - Most videos play, but issues with transparency and objects with only half width/height.
 - Audio
+  - PSAD-based audio is far from perfect, a rewrite is in progress.
+    - stream data is frequently overwritten (esp noticeable in MakingMagic).
+    - upsampling is fast but terrible and memory-hungry.
     - RA1/RA2 background music does not loop.
     - RA1 player speech is both genders simultaneously: the game engine filtered them using the SKIP chunks, which are not implemented (yet).

 # Build:
 - Have SDL3